Generating Storytelling Images with Rich Chains-of-Reasoning: Introduction

-When humans create such images, the process typically involves two stages: story design and image rendering.
+Human creation of these images generally follows a two-stage process: story design and image rendering.
 For example, images like Cookie Theft used for cognitive assessment are typically drawn by an artist based on the specifications provided by professionals~\cite{nicholas1993system}.
 To simulate this process, we propose a two-stage pipeline, StorytellingPainter, which consists of a Large Language Model (LLM) as Storyteller model and a Text-to-Image (T2I) model as Painter model.
-To comprehensively evaluate the task and the pipeline, we also propose an evaluation framework consisting of three main evaluators: (1) a Semantic Complexity Evaluator for the semantic complexity of generated stories and images; (2) a KNN-based Diversity Evaluator for image diversity; and (3) a Story-Image Alignment Evaluator for the alignment between stories and the final generated images.
-Through experiments, we observed a notable performance gap between smaller open-source LLMs and proprietary ones.
-To enhance the storytelling ability of the open-source models, we also explore different training strategies to train Mini-Storyteller models to generate stories with less computation cost.
+To comprehensively evaluate the task and pipeline, we also propose an evaluation framework consisting of three evaluators: a Semantic Complexity Evaluator for the semantic complexity of generated stories and images; a KNN-based Diversity Evaluator for story diversity; and a Story-Image Alignment Evaluator for the alignment between stories and generated images.
+Given that the story serves as the foundation of a Storytelling Image, the observed performance gap between smaller open-source and proprietary LLMs is a critical bottleneck.
+To bridge this, we explore strategies to train computationally efficient Mini-Storyteller models.

-To sum up, our contributions are as follows: \begin{itemize} \item We are the first to formalize the Storytelling Image Generation task, which focuses on generating a single image to tell a semantically rich story with various CoRs. \item We propose StorytellingPainter, a novel pipeline that achieves state-of-the-art performance in generating Storytelling Images.
-To evaluate different components of the pipeline, we also provide an evaluation system with three main evaluators.
-We further conduct comprehensive studies under various configurations. \item We explore different training strategies to enhance the storytelling ability of lightweight open-source LLMs.
+To sum up, our contributions are as follows: \begin{itemize} \item We are the first to formalize the Storytelling Image Generation task, which focuses on generating a single image to tell a semantically rich story with various CoRs. \item We propose StorytellingPainter, a pipeline achieving state-of-the-art results in Storytelling Image Generation.
+Complementing this pipeline, we introduce a robust evaluation framework featuring three key evaluators.
+We validate our approach through extensive experiments across diverse configurations. \item We explore different training strategies to enhance the storytelling ability of lightweight open-source LLMs.
 The resulting Mini-Storyteller models show substantial improvements in story generation quality. \end{itemize}